Explore the quirky blue-painted home-turned-museum where the bohemian Mexican artist was born and lived while married to muralist Diego Rivera.

 Built around an open-air central courtyard, the interior of the house offers visitors a chance to catch a glimpse into Frida’s creative universe.
 Each room is organized by theme, many exactly as Kahlo left them.
 The first room Wally and I entered was originally the formal living room, where the Riveras hosted storied intellectual guests from Gershwin to Trotsky and now functions as a gallery featuring a selection of Frida’s lesser-known paintings.
 Of note is Portrait of My Father, made by Kahlo 10 years after her father’s death with the dedication “I painted my father Wilhelm Kahlo, of Hungarian-German origin, artist-photographer by profession, in character generous, intelligent and fine, valiant because he suffered for 60 years with epilepsy, but never gave up working and fought against Hitler.
 With adoration, his daughter, Frida Kahlo,” and a still life depicting sliced watermelons inscribed with the phrase “Viva la Vida” or, Long Live Life.

-Moving farther along, white painting ceiling beams and bold blue, yellow and white glazed tiles complement the kitchen countertop and frame the chimney.
+Moving farther along, white painted ceiling beams and bold blue, yellow and white glazed tiles complement the kitchen countertop and frame the chimney.
 Kahlo embellished the walls surrounding the wood-burning stove using miniature glazed clay mugs to whimsically spell out her and Diego’s names.
 On the opposite wall are two doves tying a lovers’ knot and a pair of pumpkin-shaped clay tureens sitting atop a long yellow table.

 Next to the kitchen, the dining room shares the same vibrant color scheme with bright yellow open storage shelving chock full of colored glassware, earthenware pots, plates and indigenous artifacts.

 Adjacent to these tools, a wheelchair faces an easel with the painting Still Life With Flag — a reminder that Frida experienced a series of life events that left her in chronic pain.
-At the age of 6, she contracted polio, which crippled and left her right leg withered and shorter than her left, causing her to limp.
+At the age of 6, she contracted polio, which left her right leg withered and shorter than her left, causing her to limp.
 In her teens, while traveling home from school, the bus on which she was riding was hit by a streetcar.
 She sustained serious trauma, including multiple fractures of the clavicle, ribs and spine, and was pierced by an iron handrail from the streetcar that impaled her pelvis.
 Frida miraculously survived and and began painting self-portraits — her reality captured by a mirror within the intimacy of her own studio at home.
 She once said, “I paint myself because I am so often alone and because I am the subject I know best.”

 Immediately off the artists studio are a pair of Kahlo’s four-poster beds.
 As Frida was frequently bedridden, her day bed is fitted with a mirror above that she would use to paint while convalescing.
 Because she died in this room in 1954, her death mask fittingly (yet creepily) rests atop the bed.
 On the wall behind the headboard, a skeleton with tiny arms wearing a top hat and a painting of a presumably dead child with a garland of purple poppy flowers watch over the bed.